MariySemenenko/wpb-plugin-tutorial/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Visit any single post to see the "Follow Us" message.

-== Frequently Asked Questions ==
-= Can I change the message? =
-In this basic version, you need to edit the plugin file directly.
-Future versions may include a settings page.

-= Will it work with my theme? =
-Yes, the message is hooked into `the_content`, so any theme that displays post content using `the_content()` will work fine.

-== Screenshots ==
+== Example ==
-1. Example of the "Follow Us" message at the end of a post: URI: https://dev-01.semenenko.pp.ua/category_1/post-10/
+1. Example of the "Follow Us" message at the end of a post: URI: https://dev-08.semenenko.pp.ua/wpb-plugin-tutorial/

 == Changelog ==
 = 1.0 =